denoland/std/README.md

 ### Types

-Deno is slowly moving away from non-native IO functions and interfaces in favor of the
+Deno is moving away from non-native IO functions and interfaces in favor of the
 [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
 These types are to be defined here, in the Standard Library, instead of in the